Why a dress code is more than just fashion advice

 More and more corporate events are adopting a themed dress code: "Roaring Twenties," "Black & White," "Tropical," "Futuristic."
 It can make the event a huge success.
 It can also go wrong.

-Ready to style your event from head to toe?
+Style your event from head to toe

 A great event is consistent.
 The venue, the program, the catering, and the dress code all come together to tell a single story.
 We’ll help you maintain that consistency, from the initial concept to the moment the last guest walks out the door.